 The classroom teachers and the GT facilitator will work with students on their goals through a variety of options during the school day.
 Some strategies we may use to meet the needs of our students are flexible grouping in reading, writing and math, differentiated instruction, curriculum compacting, content acceleration, tiered assignments, and independent study.

-Important Information: Cognitive Abilities Test (CogAT)- 5th Grade Universal Screening
+Important Information: Cognitive Abilities Test (CogAT)- Universal Screening

-As part of this process, ALL students in 5th grade not identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of November 9th.
+As part of this process, ALL students in 2nd grade who have not been identified for gifted programming will take the Cognitive Abilities Test (CogAT) the weeks of February 8-March 5.
 This assessment indicates the level and pattern of cognitive development of a student in comparison to grade and age mates.
 These general reasoning abilities, which start developing at birth and continue through early adulthood, are influenced by experiences gained both in and out of school.

 Gifted Identification Referral Testing

-If your child is in a grade other than 5th and you believe he/she needs evaluation for Gifted Identification and Services, and you have not done so already, please initiate the Gifted Identification Referral Process by completing the referral form linked HERE.
+If your child is in grades K, 1, 3, or 4 and you believe he/she needs evaluation for Gifted Identification and Services, you may refer your child for testing by initiating the Gifted Identification Process.

 NOTE: Requesting this assessment automatically initiates the process to evaluate for Gifted Identification.
 Please request CogAT testing for your child by completing the Referral for Gifted Identification linked HERE.
 (Spanish Referral Form) Upon receipt of this form the Gifted Education Facilitator will connect with you to discuss next steps in the gifted identification process.

 5th grade Universal Screen from November 2020 – Makeups